Dreams (2016 film): Plot

 The film starts with the death of Aveer's father while trying to save a kid from a truck accident.
-Aveer is a millionaire, and claims that he has no interest in love.
+Aveer is a millionaire and claims that he has no interest in love.
 Some boys chase a girl, played by VJ Sandhya KC, who successfully escapes from them and enters a basketball ring, where she encounters the boss of the gang, and they try to rape her.
 At the critical moment, Aveer enters the scene and saves her by defeating them.

 Aveer attends his first conference in his own Fulbari Hotel and Spa in Pokhara, which his father had owned.
 Aveer now becomes the chairperson of the resort and spa.
 On the same night, Aveer and his friends drink in a bar club.
 Aveer sees Kavya dancing gracefully, so he tries to flirt with her.
-But little did he knew, she isn't the type of girl who gets wooed easily.
+But little did he know, she isn't the type of girl who gets wooed easily.
 She humiliates him in front of her friends in public.
-They two encounter each other several times followed by words of hatred and repulsion towards each other.
+They encounter each other several times, followed by words of hatred and repulsion towards each other.
 Surprisingly, their hatred changes into love.
-Kavya works as an assistant manager in his resort and since then they start to learn about each other and spend time together.
-Kavya is kind and has deep affection for an orphanage.
+Kavya works as an assistant manager in his resort, and since then, they have started to learn about each other and spend time together.
+Kavya is kind and has a deep affection for an orphanage.

-One day, Aveer had a dream where Kavya dies in a car accident.
+One day, Aveer had a dream where Kavya died in a car accident.
 He claimed that his dreams always come true.
-He remembers seeing his father's death in a dream which eventually happened in reality.
+He remembers seeing his father's death in a dream, which eventually happened in reality.
 After seeing a doctor, he gets advice to stay away from traffic and cars, and the location where the accident had taken place in his dream.